matttm/spoticli/spoticli-backend/README.md

     |                     |                     |                      |
 (1152 samples)      (1152 samples)      (1152 samples)      (1152 samples)
 ```
-The frame slices are then grouped together, such that there is x frames per cluster.
+The frame slices are then grouped together, such that there are x frames per grouping.
 The size calculations required for this technique can be found in the [Decoder service](https://github.com/matttm/spoticli/blob/main/spoticli-backend/internal/services/decoder.go).

 Also a feature of this backend is when doing a range request, only the start position is respected.